catherine-qian/Audio-visual-sound-localization/README.md

    and put the features under data/
    (you may specify the datapath in dataread.py)

-3. Run python main_sslr.py -model 'MLP3' to get the results
+3. Run the following command to get the results python main_sslr.py -model 'MLP3'